smatting/pointer-cc/README.md

   <img width="246" src="./docs/logo.gif">
 </p>

+Pointer-cc is an app that enables you to use your MIDI controller to control software instruments.
+However, instead of directly mapping physical knobs and sliders to specific instrument controls, pointer-cc operates by controlling the mouse pointer.
+This enabled you to control all the parameters of your virtual instruments by using only 4 physical knobs.

+See the introduction video:

 ## Installation

 You can download pointer-cc for both Mac and Windows from the [releases page](https://github.com/smatting/pointer-cc/releases).
 If you have a newer Mac with an M chip, download the `.dmg` file that ends with `-arm64`.
 Otherwise, download the `.dmg` file that ends with `-x86_x64`.
 You can verify your Mac type under `About This Mac` in the Apple menu.